 Although our museum hours are 8:30 AM- 4:30 PM on weekdays, we are able to accommodate groups that meet outside of these hours.

-All tour programs offered by the museum are free of charge to all participants.
+All programs offered by the museum are free of charge to all participants.

 The programs that we offer include:

-If you would like to book a tour please fill out the form below.
+If you would like to book a program please fill out the form below.